Alicisox/Airbnb-analysis/README.md

 3. Can we find negative and positive reviews based on texts?

 ## Description
-This project gives an insight information on the Airbnb rental business by using machine learning method.
+This project gives insight information on the Airbnb rental business by using the machine learning method. </br>
 The answers of each question are provided inside the jupyter notebook file.

 ## Installation
 The project code should run with no issues using Anaconda versions 4.9.x, python versions 3.x., and seaborn versions 0.11.x </br>